Chen-Abudi/travel_love/README.md

 - Intro
 - Technologies & Techniques
 - Live Project
-- Possible Improvements
-- All Project Features

 ## 🔎 Intro

 See and explore my responsive Travel (Photography Blog) landing page for a glimpse of the incredible destinations I've traveled to.
 Photos and video were taken and edited by me (and only couple were taken by fam).
+This is a Front-End Project.

 ## 🛠️ Technologies & Techniques